vignesh1507/BackDropX/README.md

 # Background-be-gone

-Overview
+**Overview**
 This project is a small-scale image processing application that allows users to change the background of an image and pixelate the targeted persona in the image.
 The project utilizes machine learning techniques and is built using Python and libraries like Rembg, BytesIO, and Pillow.

-Features
+**Features**
-Change the background of an image.
+1. Change the background of an image.

-Pixelate the targeted persona in the image.
+2. Pixelate the targeted persona in the image.

-Utilizes machine learning techniques for image processing.
+3. Utilizes machine learning techniques for image processing.

-Getting Started
+**Getting Started**
 To use this project, simply clone the repository and run the Python script.
 The code is written in a clear and understandable manner, making it easy for users to incorporate and comprehend.

-Installation
+# Installation

 To install the required libraries, run the following command:

-bash
-Copy code
 pip install rembg bytesio pillow
-Usage
-To use the project, simply run the Python script:

-bash
-Copy code
-python image_processor.py
-Contributing
+# Contributing

 This project is open to contributions and suggestions.
 If you find any errors in the code or have difficulty understanding any part of the project, please feel free to raise an issue.
 We’ll be happy to help you with your concerns.

-Future Development
+**Future Development**

 This project is designed to be scalable, and we plan to add more functionalities in the near future.
 Some potential features include:

-Improved machine learning models for better image processing.
+1. Improved machine learning models for better image processing.

-Additional image editing features.
+2. Additional image editing features.

-User interface improvements.
+3. User interface improvements.
-Requirements
-Python 3.x
-Rembg library
-BytesIO library
-Pillow library